Yasser1225/Scratch-1.4C/README.md

 # Scratch-1.4C
 Scratch 1.4C is a DOS-Based Engine for Turbowarp only.

+With 2 GB RAM, Sound Blaster PCI 128 and 600x480 Display with 50 FPS!

 To get started, go to and type any of these commands:

 # shell.print()